JHARB47/pole-height-app/README.md

 **Netlify Deployment Issues**:

-- Ensure Node.js version is 18+ in build settings
+- Ensure Node.js version is set to 22 in build settings (matches `netlify.toml` and CI)
 - Check that `netlify.toml` is in the repository root
 - Verify build command is set to `npm run build`